vpdecaria/beab2/plots/readme.txt

 This readme explains how to make specific plots founds in the paper.
-From the directory that contains this readme.txt, copy and paste the commands below a title into the terminal to make these plots, assuming that you ran the tests to create the data.
+From the directory that contains this readme.txt, copy and paste the commands below a title into the terminal to make these plots.

+This assumes that you ran the tests yourself.
+If you do not run the tests yourself to create the data, our copy is in errors/data_for_paper.
+From the directory with this readme file, run the following two commands in a terminal.
+Then you should be able to generate the plots.

+cp ../errors/data_for_paper/convergenceTestWRTtoleranceHarder/*.txt ../errors/convergenceTestWRTtoleranceHarder/
+cp ../errors/data_for_paper/convergenceTestConstantStep/*.txt ../errors/convergenceTestConstantStep/

 "Nonadaptive velocity/pressure error"
 cd constant_step/